The REAL Impact of RankBrain on Web Traffic

-Bloomberg was the first among mainstream media to break the news of RankBrain, Google’s newest addition to search rankings.
+Bloomberg was the first among mainstream media to break the news of RankBrain.
+It’s Google’s newest addition to its search ranking algorithms.

 And while we officially met RankBrain in 2015, Google was talking about it as early as 2013.

 RankBrain is designed to better understand the meaning behind a searcher’s words.
-This 2013 post at Google discusses this concept of understanding word relationships if you want to learn more.
+This 2013 post from Google discusses this concept of understanding word relationships if you want to learn more.

-From the Bloomberg article we learned that 15 percent of queries per day have never been seen by Google before.
+From the Bloomberg article, we learned that 15% of queries per day have never been seen by Google before.
 RankBrain helps interpret those novel queries.

-At the heart of RankBrain is a goal to better interpret search queries and serve the most relevant search results.
+At the heart of RankBrain is a goal to better interpret the user intent behind search queries to surface the most relevant search results.
 This has been a lifelong goal of Google Search.